 Cash and Cash Equivalents - The Company's cash and cash equivalents are reported using the values as reported by the financial institution where the funds are held.
 These securities primarily include balances in the Company's operating and savings accounts.
-The carrying amount of cash and cash equivalents approximate fair value.
+The carrying amounts of cash and cash equivalents approximate fair value.

-Trade Accounts Receivable - The Company records accounts receivable net of allowances for uncollectible accounts.
+Trade Accounts Receivable - The carrying amount of the trade accounts receivable approximate their fair value due to the relatively short term nature of the receivables.
+The Company records accounts receivable net of allowances for uncollectible accounts.

 Investments - The carrying amounts of investments are recorded at fair value.
-Investments are described further in Note 2 -Fair Value Measurements.
+Investments are described further in Note 2 - Fair Value Measurements.